Mariia-Pinda/WeatherBot/README.md

 Main components: the model_training.ipynb file, where data is processed and the model is trained, and the results are saved;
 main.py file for creating a forecast and useful tips;
 data folder with Kyiv data for model training and saved data after training.

+We also use the paid OpenAI API, so we ask you not to run the bot many times to avoid spending a lot of money from our account :).